AIHubCentral/docs/assets/Essentials/What's RVC.md

 ==- *Is there a scientific paper for RVC to understand more about it?*
 ###### ‎
-- There isn't an official one, but there's an <u>[unofficial complex blog](https://gudgud96.github.io/2024/09/26/annotated-rvc/)</u> to understand how it works.
+- There isn't an official one, but there's an [unofficial complex blog](https://gudgud96.github.io/2024/09/26/annotated-rvc/) to understand how it works.
 ===